Top 8 Caddie Questions

 5. Bummer, I left my wallet in the room and am not sure what to pay them?
 Can you help?

 Yes, we can!
 Stop in the golf shop and ask for caddie cash.
 We can charge a requested amount to your room and give you the cash to give your caddie.
 All caddie fees are to be paid by the guest directly to the caddie.
-Resort caddies are individual contractors and we recommend a rate of $100 per bag, per round.
-We encourage our guests to base the payment on the service provided and paying the recommended rate should be for a job well done.
-If you feel the caddie exceeded your expectations or feel the service wasn’t up to that standard, please pay accordingly and notify a caddie supervisor or one of our golf shop professionals.
+The caddie fee is $100 per bag, per round plus gratuity.
+If you feel that your caddie experience did not meet your expectations, please notify a caddie supervisor or one of our golf shop professionals.

 6. My home course is not designed with the walking golfer in mind, hence the large cart bag.
 Will the caddie still carry my bag?